Klipper3d/klipper/docs/Installation.md

 ```

 Identify the communications port that will be used to upload the file to your microncontroller
 using the following command.
-The most common communication device ports are **/dev/ttyUSB0** or **/dev/ttyACM0**

-Please see the [FAQ](FAQ.md#wheres-my-serial-port) for other possibilities:

 ```
 ls -l /dev/serial/by-id/
 ```

+The most common communication device ports are **/dev/ttyUSB0** or **/dev/ttyACM0**
+Please see the [FAQ](FAQ.md#wheres-my-serial-port) if you are unable to identify the specific port exists.

-Use the port info gathered to flash the klipper firmware to your device using the following command:
+Next, use the serial port info gathered to flash the klipper firmware to your device using the following command:

 ```
-make flash FLASH_DEVICE=/dev/ttyACM0
+make flash FLASH_DEVICE=/dev/ttyACM0 or, make flash FLASH_DEVICE=/dev/ttyUSB0
 ```

 Once the firmware is flashed successfully. you will then restart the Klipper service: